UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.0.building.UE4.Editor.md

 - while this was already built above, use the following when making changes to UE4Editor:
 	- `make UE4Editor`

+> NOTE: when kernel version has been upgraded, UE4Editor needs to be rebuilt clean:
+- run: `make UE4Editor ARGS=-clean`
+- and then `make StandardSet` (or `make UE4Editor`)

 * * *
 * * *